-Right away I fell in love with all of the wooden shelves and when I saw this distressed wooden shelf with spots to drop in mason jars, I knew it would be perfect for my kitchen and my indoor herb garden.
-What makes these really neat is you can leave the wood natural or have it painted to match any room of your house.
+Right away I fell in love with all of the wooden shelves and when I saw this distressed wooden shelf with spots to drop in mason jars, I knew it would be perfect for my kitchen and my indoor herb garden as well as for storing chia seeds or pine pollen powder What makes these really neat is you can leave the wood natural or have it painted to match any room of your house.

 I also ordered a wooden chalkboard to match.
 When I hung the shelf on this wall I wasn’t sure where the chalkboard should go but I think this set-up fits together quite well.
 And now I have a place to jot down groceries as we run out of them.
 And a spot for fresh flowers where the cats can’t chew them all to bits.

 While researching how to grow indoor herbs, one thing I read over and over again is that herbs like well-drained soil.
 Since these herbs are being grown in solid mason jars there’s no easy way to keep the water from settling in the soil.
 Well, actually there is.
 Just fill the bottom of your mason jar with about an inch of small pebbles.
 This allows the water to drain down to the bottom and keeps the roots from sitting in excess water.